SxRip/DllInterface/README.md

 # DllInterface

-The simple interface to work with DLL in dynamic style.
+## The simple interface for working with DLL in dynamic style.

+### You can take this from "Module" folder.